 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
 It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 2.
-Slide the disk drive filler all the way into the system or expansion unit, and push the disk drive filler handle (A) until it locks, as shown in Figure 31.
+Press in and then tighten the thumbscrew (B) to secure the bezel to the drive. - 3.
+Install the disk drive bezel latch (C) onto the front of the filler, as shown in the figure.